Scott07uk/project_coursework/README.md

 The carla-extract script is used for training these models, it is suggested that the extract is completed before running any training (though you can run the extract and train at the same time).
 However, when training with BDD data the data must have been extracted first.
 The script src/carla-extract.py should be run with the following arguments:

-    --accelerator - Normally set to 'gpu' when training on a GPU --devices - Normally set to 1 (though can be set to a higher number if multiple training devices are avaliable) --max_epochs - Set to 150 for our experements to limit the number of epochs.
+--accelerator \<device\> - Normally set to 'gpu' when training on a GPU --devices \<device-count\> - Normally set to 1 (though can be set to a higher number if multiple training devices are available)
-    --arch - Network architecture to use, one of resnet50, densenet121, defaults to densenet121
+--max_epochs \<epoch-count\> - Set to 150 for our experiments to limit the number of epochs. (optional) --arch \<arch\> - Network architecture to use, one of resnet50, densenet121, defaults to densenet121 (optional) --single-frame-train - Trains based on a single still extracted at the moment of stop (plus the 19 previous stills) (optional)
-    --single-frame-train - Trains based on a single still extracted at the moment of stop (plus the 19 previous stills) --multi-frame-train - Trains based on the 3 channel multi still (plus the 19 previous stills) --start-stop-train - Trains a network to classify stills into moving and not moving --video-train - Trains a network based on videos (this will use the SlowFast architecture) --use-bdd-and-carla - Indicates that the BDD and data should be combined (use with --carla and --bdd) --carla - A number between 0 and 1 to indicate how much CARLA data to train with (0 = nothing, 1 = all) --bdd - A number between 0 and 1 to indicate how much BDD data to train with (0 = nothing, 1 = all) --oversample-training - Switch on the oversampling of the training set --oversample-validation - Switch on the oversampling of the validation set
+--multi-frame-train - Trains based on the 3 channel multi still (plus the 19 previous stills) (optional) --start-stop-train - Trains a network to classify stills into moving and not moving (optional) --video-train - Trains a network based on videos (this will use the SlowFast architecture) (optional) --use-bdd-and-carla - Indicates that the BDD and data should be combined (use with --carla and --bdd) (optional) --carla \<percentage\> - A number between 0 and 1 to indicate how much CARLA data to train with (0 = nothing, 1 = all) (optional)
+--bdd \<percentage\> - A number between 0 and 1 to indicate how much BDD data to train with (0 = nothing, 1 = all) (optional) --oversample-training - Switch on the oversampling of the training set (optional) --oversample-validation - Switch on the oversampling of the validation set (optional)

 ## Testing / Understanding Models

+Two dedicated scripts are used for testing models:

+ * src/bdd-test.py - This tests a model against the validation set and outputs classification results and optionally GradCAM / ScoreCAM
+ * src/bdd-valid-info.py - This takes in the CSV of results (which is produced by bdd-test.py) and settings of your target vehicle, from this is can calculate the fuel used as a result of your model.

+### Step 1: Test the model
+This step generates the accuracy of the model and tests it against the test set.
+The output from this can then be optionally fed into the second script to calculate the fuel usage.
+The following python script will need to be run:

+    src/bdd-test.py

+The following arguments can be provided:

+    --model \<file-name\> - The model file to test --config \<config-file\> - The config file to use, defaults to cfg/kastria-local.json (optional) --regression - Should test a regression model rather than a classification model (defaults to classification) (optional) --images \<image-type\> - One of: [still, multi-still, video] depending on what type of images you want to test with --arch \<arch\> - One of [resnet50, densenet121, efficientnet_b7, slowfast] (slowfast can only be used with --images video), the architecture of the model
+    --csv - Output the results in CSV format rather than in human readable format (default is human readable) (optional) --cam \<cam-type\> - One of [GradCAM, ScoreCAM, SmoothGradCAMpp, GradCAMpp] Generates CAM images (only GradCAM and ScoreCAM have been tested).
+NOTE a bug exists with GradCAM in the library https://github.com/yiskw713/ScoreCAM, GradCAM has a memory leak and will crash when memory runs out. (optional)

+Example (assuming Linux style command line):

+    python src/bdd-test.py --model models/my-model.ckpt --images still --csv --cam ScoreCAM >> results.csv

+This will write the results to CSV file called results.csv.
+Once the results have been generated they should be saved as a CSV should you want to use the next process.

+### Step 2: Examine Fuel Usage
+This step uses the output from step 1 to calculate the fuel usage:

+src/bdd-valid-info.py

+The following arguments can be provided:

+--config \<config-file\> - The config file to use, detauls to cfg/kastria-local.json (optional) --idle-fuel-use \<ml-per-second\> - The amount of fuel (ml) your target vehicle burns per second when idling --start-fuel-use \<ml\> - The amount of fuel used in starting the engine --results-csv \<file-name\> - The name of a CSV file with the results of your test (optional) --stop \<stop-type\> - One of [always, never, results] Assume the engine always stops, never stops or stops based on the decision in the results file